root-project/jsroot/docs/JSROOT.md

    - [opt=event.fTracks[$size$]>>dump](http://jsroot.gsi.de/dev/?file=https://root.cern/files/event/event_0.root&item=EventTree&opt=event.fTracks[$size$]>>dump)

-In the expression one could use "Entry$" and "Entries$" variables.

 At the expression end one can add several parameters:
   - "first" - id of the first entry to process
   - "entries" - number of entries to process